department-of-veterans-affairs/va.gov-team/products/veteran-status/product.md

 * Discharge status
 * VA Logo
 * Branch of Military logo<br>
-Approach:
+Approach:<br>
-Make Veterans Status card/information available through “Profile” feature of VA.gov Create Navigation links to the Page from the Profile Create a feature toggle to makes feature available when toggled on and unavailable when toggled off Toggle is initially set to Off
+* Make Veterans Status card/information available through “Profile” feature of VA.gov
+* Create Navigation links to the Page from the Profile
+* Create a feature toggle to makes feature available when toggled on and unavailable when toggled off
+* Toggle is initially set to Off

 ## Technical Considerations